pH200/node-plurk/examples/README.md

 ### Consumer key and secret provided in *test.json* are only for test purposes.

-Do not use it on your own project.
+### Do not use it on your own project.

-### Set accessToken and accessTokenSecret manually before calling APIs which requires access token.
+Set accessToken and accessTokenSecret manually before calling APIs which requires access token.

-#### For example, getUserChannel.
+For example, Realtime/getUserChannel, which is used on basic_comet.js and robot.js.

 ```json
 {
     "https": true
     , "consumerKey": "MY_CONSUMER_KEY"